IvaneHo/Portfolio_Project_Different_Stages/stage_1_fr_en.md

 ### 0) Team Formation

 This is a solo project.
-I act as Product Owner, Mobile Engineer, API Integrator, and QA/Release: I define scope and acceptance criteria, build the Flutter app, integrate the TrueNAS REST API with secure token-based auth, test endpoints in Postman, and prepare releases.
-I keep a brief 09:00 daily check-in note (yesterday/today/blockers).
+I act as Product Owner, Mobile Engineer, API Integrator, and QA/Release.
+I define scope and acceptance criteria, build the Flutter app, integrate the TrueNAS REST API with secure token‑based auth, test endpoints in Postman, and prepare releases.
+I keep a brief 09:00 daily check‑in note (yesterday/today/blockers).
 Git workflow uses `main`, `dev`, and `feat/...` branches merged via PR.
 Work is tracked in GitHub Issues/Projects (list view); decisions in Notion; development in Android Studio + Flutter.

 ---

 ### 1) Research & Brainstorming

 **Methods:** Mind Mapping, SCAMPER, “How Might We…”, and a competitive scan (app stores and TrueNAS/self‑hosted forums).

-**Evidence (recommended artefacts):** a photo of the mind map, a raw list of ideas, and Crazy‑8s sketches.
+**Evidence included:** sketches, a mind map, and a raw ideas list (Crazy‑8s).

 ---

 ### 2) Initial Ideas (explored & rejected)

-Two alternatives were thoroughly explored and rejected due to scope and risk.
+Two alternative concepts were explored; summaries follow.

 **Multi‑NAS/Cloud backup orchestrator.** Orchestrate backups across ZFS/BTRFS/SMB/S3 from one app.
 Rejected for very high cross‑platform complexity, critical restore paths and data‑loss risk — too big for an MVP.